Arrive in Queenstown, New Zealand’s adventure capital. Collect your rental car from the airport and make your way to your Queenstown accommodation.

 Driving time Christchurch to Kaikoura 180 km / 111 miles, 3 hours

 Travel along the South Island’s stunning East Coast to reach Kaikoura, a picturesque town famous for its delicious seafood delicacies and whale watching!
+As an important fishing port, Kaikoura is a mecca for seafood lovers.
+Local specialties include blue cod, paua (abalone) and of course crayfish (lobster).

 In the afternoon, experience a once-in-a-lifetime opportunity with a Whale Watch Scenic Flight to view the majestic Sperm Whales off the Kaikoura Coast.